fteem/isitfree/README.md

 # Isitfree

-Is a silly tiny gem that checks if there is a gem registered with the name sent as an argument.
+Is a silly tiny gem that checks if a gem name is free on rubygems.org

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'isitfree'

-And then execute:

-    $ bundle

-Or install it yourself as:
+Install it yourself as:

     $ gem install isitfree

 ## Usage

+Call from command like:

 ```bash
 isitfree nokogiri